Hilton-Borah/Cricbuzz-Clone/README.md

 # Cricbuzz-Clone
 Make a clone of  crickbuzz.com

 Cricbuzz is an Indian cricket news website owned by Times Internet.
 It features, news, articles and live coverage of cricket matches including videos, text commentary, player stats and team rankings.
-Their website also offers a mobile app.
+Their website also offers a mobile app. kindly click on the link to see the website ---> https://hilton-borah.github.io/Cricbuzz-Clone/

 Landing page